 In a lifetime, the average heart will beat 2.5 billion times.
 This vital organ is not only responsible for delivering oxygen and nutrients throughout the body, but it is also the workhorse muscle that sustains life.

 The key to heart health is a healthy diet, active lifestyle, and minimizing or avoiding unhealthy behaviors such as smoking.
-However, for some diets that may lack essential nutrients or for an aging population that doesn’t produce or absorb nutrients as effectively, some supplements may help deliver essential nutrients to keep your heart healthy.
+However, some diets may lack essential nutrients.
+Even the perfect diet for younger people may not provide enough nutrition as we age, because our bodies don’t produce or absorb nutrients as effectively.
+In these cases, supplements may help deliver essential nutrients to keep your heart healthy.

 Coenzyme Q10, also known as CoQ10, is a naturally-occurring antioxidant in the body that helps produce energy for your cells.